Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Introduction

-By combining the power of FME Flow (formerly FME Server) Automations with Esri ArcGIS Survey123 Webhooks, you can extend your field data collection workflows!
+By combining the power of FME Flow Automations with Esri ArcGIS Survey123 Webhooks, you can extend your field data collection workflows!
 Inside an automation, a webhook trigger can receive and process Survey123 submissions in real-time.
 This tutorial configures a webhook in Survey123, builds an automation in FME Flow, and, finally, processes the webhook response.

 Requirements